 Zener diode negative feedback and diode clipped positive around integrators 3 and 4 is what was used in the first iterations of the module, but the sound was not pleasing.
 Simply allowing the VCO to distort by clipping the rails actually results in an interesting sound and this was genuinely considered, the problem with this however was not the distortion but the amplitude instability, as frequency stability depends on this, and this is essential for a high performance modern oscillator.

 The end of the journey was found in the THAT4301 RMS to DC converter chip.
-Previous RMS to DC converter ICs had no provision to vary the conversion rate.
-This really rules them out for use in an oscillator core, because successful RMS to DC conversion has only a small useful operating region where conversion time is low enough to remove all the AC components of the signal, but high enough to respond quickly and avoid amplitude modulation from long settling times.
+RMS to DC conversion ICs typically have no provision to vary conversion rate, which really rules them out for use in an oscillator core, because successful RMS to DC conversion has only a small useful operating region where conversion time is low enough to remove all the AC components of the signal, but high enough to respond quickly and avoid amplitude modulation from long settling times.

 The because the filter in the 4301 works in the log domain, integration time can be varied via a bias current into pin 2.
 Rather than using a fixed bias as suggested in the datasheet, we can use a variable one, like the same value that is controlling frequency in our oscillator or filter.